-You should start the process of parking by situating your car parallel with the car that you’ll be parked behind.
-If there were a driver in that car, you would start the process by being eye to eye with them.
+You should start the process of parking by situating your car parallel to the car that you’ll be parked behind.
+If a driver were in that car, you would start the process by being eye-to-eye with them.

 The Hard Part: Backing in

-Once you’re parallel with the car you’ll be parked behind, put your car in reverse and back to the point where the bumper of the other car is parallel with the midpoint of your vehicle.
+Once you’re parallel with the car, you’ll be parked behind; put your car in reverse and back to the point where the other car’s bumper is parallel with the midpoint of your vehicle.

-In many vehicles, this means that you won’t be able to see the neighboring car out of your furthest back-right window.
+In many vehicles, you won’t be able to see the neighboring car out of your furthest back-right window.
 That might be different depending on the windows of your vehicle.

-Once there, make sure that there are no cars passing you or coming in the opposite direction.
+Once there, ensure no cars are passing you or coming in the opposite direction.
 This depends on the size of the road as well.
-If your front end would move out into the opposite lane when you turn, wait for all traffic to pass.
+If your front end moves out into the opposite lane when you turn, wait for all traffic to pass.

-When you’re free to go, crank your steering wheel all the way toward the parking spot.
+When you’re free to go, crank your steering wheel toward the parking spot.
 With the wheel all the way turned, begin to move in reverse.
-You should be moving in a roughly 45-degree angle.
+You should be moving at a roughly 45-degree angle.

-You will want to keep backing until your passenger-side rearview mirror is parallel with the back bumper of the car you’ll be behind.
-Once your mirror is side-by-side with the bumper, turn your wheel all of the way back in the opposite direction.
+You will want to keep backing until your passenger-side rearview mirror is parallel to the car’s back bumper you’ll be behind.
+Once your mirror is side-by-side with the bumper, turn your wheel back in the opposite direction.

 Situating Your Vehicle in Its Spot

-Moving in reverse once your wheel is turned the opposite direction, you should find that you’re quickly in the parking spot.
+Moving in reverse once your wheel is turned opposite, you should find that you’re quickly in the parking spot.
 Your bumpers should be parallel with the cars in front and back of you, and the side of your vehicle should be in line with the curb.